 3. Mobile Malware

-The threat of mobile malware is increasing as hackers become more sophisticated with their ways of targeting operating systems on mobile devices.
-This then enables them to steal device information.
+The threat of mobile malware is increasing.
+Hackers become more sophisticated.
+They target mobile operating systems.
+This lets them steal device information.

-To improve mobile device security across your firm, you first need to establish a mobile device security policy that gives definite rules about what is considered acceptable use.
-Make sure also to explain the security risks of smartphone use to your employees and how these security measures are mitigating those risks.
-By educating employees with cybersecurity training, you are helping to build up your primary line of defense against mobile malware attacks.
+To improve firm-wide mobile security, first establish a security policy.
+This policy must give definite rules for acceptable use.
+Also, explain security risks of smartphone use to employees.
+Show how these measures mitigate those risks.
+Educating employees with cybersecurity training builds your primary line of defense against malware.

-If employees bring their own devices to work, then you also need to create a clear Bring Your Own Device (BYOD) policy and security plan.
-This should include provisions for installing software on any personal devices used to store or access company data, protocols for reporting lost or stolen devices, requirements for regular backups, and data protection practices.
+If employees bring their own devices to work, create a clear BYOD policy.
+This security plan should include provisions for installing software on personal devices.
+This applies to devices used to store or access company data.
+It also needs protocols for reporting lost or stolen devices.
+Other requirements are regular backups and data protection practices.

 4. Targeted Attacks

 Targeted attacks are aimed towards a specific individual, company, system, or software.
-Instead of indiscriminately targeting companies with viruses and spam, these attacks generally utilize targeted email attacks that successfully penetrate a company’s network.
-For the most part, preventing these sorts of targeted attacks requires an advanced approach to email security that combines various layers of defense with up-to-the-minute threat intelligence.
+These attacks no longer target companies indiscriminately with viruses and spam.
+They generally use targeted email attacks.
+These successfully penetrate a company’s network.
+Preventing these attacks often requires an advanced approach to email security.
+This combines various layers of defense with up-to-the-minute threat intelligence.

 5. SQL Injections